vtex/shoreline/styleguides/admin/documentation/table/table.md

 <blockquote palette="red">

 Still TBD.
 Suited for advanced usages such as Windowing and Drag n Drop.
-If that's your case, check the storybook stories for more details in how to acomplish it.
+If that's your case, check the storybook stories for more details in how to accomplish this.

 </blockquote>